apollographql/rover/docs/source/migration.md

 The Apollo CLI used globs extensively to support using multiple local files and even automatic discovery of files in a directory tree.
 While this was helpful in a lot of cases, the globbing strategy in the Apollo CLI resulted in a lot of issues and confusion.
 Rover has intentionally left globs off of file specifiers for initial release.

+As a workaround, you may be able to use `cat` to combine multiple files, and pass them to Rover with [stdin](./essentials#io)

 ###  Machine-readable output

 In the Apollo CLI, many commands supported alternate output formatting options like `--json` and `--markdown`.
 We do intend on adding structured output that can be machine readable, but Rover currently does not support it.